Lothiraldan/python-production-monkey-patching/PITCHME.md

 #VSLIDE

-## How to execute code in gunicorn then?
+## How to launch gunicorn and execute code just before it start?

 #VSLIDE